 - Many home buyers are looking for hardwood flooring when they’re searching for a new home—and they’re willing to pay more for it.

 - Many types of hardwood can be refinished.
 Carpets can stain and show wear over time, and it’s hard to undo the damage once it’s done.
 Refinishing can make hardwood floors look new again.
 Just remember that one of the big disadvantages of engineered wood is that it can’t be refinished as much as solid wood can (or at all).

 Special Considerations When Replacing Carpet with Hardwood Flooring

 There are so many good reasons to add wood flooring to your home.
 When you’re deciding between different types of flooring, it’s important to consider how it’ll fit in with your lifestyle.
 Before you make up your mind, ask yourself the following questions:

 Let’s be clear: hardwood is not a waterproof flooring option.
 If you’re replacing the floors in an area that currently has carpet, you’re likely in the clear, as carpet is also decidedly hydrophobic.
 Then again, we’ve seen a few carpeted bathrooms (oof), so let’s just make sure everyone is on the same page.
 It’s probably simpler just to tell you where you can’t install hardwood.

 No matter how much it would remind you of an Alpine spa, you should not put hardwood in your bathroom.
+Wood floor bathrooms are possible with certain water-resistant wood floors, but they’re a headache.
 To achieve this look, there are many types of tile that offer a wood grain pattern.